survivejs/webpack-book/manuscript/developing_with_webpack/04_refreshing_css.md

 Specification known as [CSS Modules](https://github.com/css-modules/css-modules) allows you to default to local scoping.
 Webpack's *css-loader* supports it.
 So if you want local scope by default over a global one, enable them through `css?modules`.
 After this you'll need to wrap your global styles within `:global(body) { ... }` kind of declarations.

+T> The query syntax, `css?modules` is discussed in greater detail in the *Loader Definitions* chapter.
+There are multiple ways to achieve the same effect in Webpack.

 In this case the `require` statement will give you the local classes you can then bind to elements.
 Assuming we had styling like this:

 **app/main.css**